Shola Shopping Center: 1990s

 Still unpaid by Prince Mishaal, Bucheit later in the 1990s sought the intervention of U.S. Congress in the matter and approached congressmen such as Rep. James A. Traficant Jr and Sen. John Glenn.
 Traficant even wrote to Prince Bandar bin Sultan al-Saud in 1991, then US ambassador to Saudi Arabia regarding Bucheit's case on behalf of the Committee on Standards of Official Conduct.
 Bucheit's case was also previously brought to the Saudi government by three former commerce secretaries.
 The dispute got settled when the Saudis and Bucheit reached an undisclosed settlement of $11.5 million dollars in December 1992.

-Shola Shopping Center was also infamous for being prone to frequent raids by the mutawa, the Saudi religious police.
-After the Gulf crisis began in 1990 and as US soldiers arrived in the country, including female troops and journalists, the mutawa increased its activity in order to contain the "so-called" Western influence in the country.
-The mutawa were accused of harassing and misbehaving with the customers and visitors in the shopping complex in the pretext of enforcing Islamic norms.
+Shola Shopping Center was infamous for being prone to frequent raids by the mutawa, the Saudi religious police.
+After the Gulf crisis began in 1990 and as US soldiers arrived in the country, including female troops and journalists, the mutawa increased its activity in order to contain the "so-called" Western influence in Saudi Arabia.
+The mutawa were accused of harassing and misbehaving with the customers and visitors in the shopping complex under the pretext of enforcing Islamic norms.
 When Prince Mishaal took notice of it, he threatened the mutawa of grave consequences if he ever saw them patrolling nearby the complex again.